 - you are willing to give up the course if a job becomes available

 You could also lose your benefit if the Jobcentre believes you are more committed to your course than finding work.
-Visit gov.uk for further information about Jobseekers Allowance.
+Visit for further information at gov.uk.

 Student Finance England undergraduate funding should not reduce your benefit entitlement.
 However the new Student Finance England Postgraduate Loan may.
 How this loan will affect benefits is currently under consideration and we will update this page when further information becomes available.